Satoshi Kojima: Return to NJPW (2010–present)

-Consejo Mundial de Lucha Libre (2017)
+Consejo Mundial de Lucha Libre (2017, 2024)

 On June 28, 2017, Mexican promotion Consejo Mundial de Lucha Libre (CMLL) announced that Kojima would be making his debut for the promotion in the 2017 International Gran Prix.
 He was eliminated from the torneo cibernetico on September 1 by Último Guerrero.
 Kojima also took part in an event held by the Lucha Memes promotion on September 3, losing to Hechicero.

+On May 24, 2024 he returned to the CMLL as part of the CozyMAX (Okumura) tag team, they lost against Los Depredadores (Magia Blanca & Rugido).
+On May 28, 2024 they made their first defense of the MLW World Tag Team Championship against Los Depredadores (Magia Blanca & Rugido).

 Impact Wrestling (2021)

 On the May 20, 2021, episode of Impact!, a video package aired promoting Kojima arriving to Impact Wrestling as part of a partnership between Impact and NJPW.
 On the following week's Impact!, Kojima made his debut confronting Violent by Design where he challenged VBD member Joe Doering to a match at Against All Odds.
 At the event, Kojima lost to Doering.
 On the June 24 episode of Impact!, he teamed up with Eddie Edwards to face VBD members Doering and Deaner for the Impact World Tag Team Championship, but failed to win.
 The following week on Impact!, he teamed up with Jake Something to defeat Brian Myers and Sam Beale, in what would be his final match in the company.